Dealing with erectile dysfunction can be challenging, but it often has medical causes that can be treated.

 Getting an erection is part physical and part psychological, so the causes of ED can stem from either.
 Depression, anxiety, stress and other mental health issues can lead to ED, and it can become a vicious cycle, as ED can make stress and anxiety worse.

-“It is natural to not feel great about admitting that things are not working like they used to,” said Mary K. Samplaski, MD, assistant professor of clinical urology at the Keck School of Medicine of USC and a male infertility expert at Keck Medicine of USC.
+“It is natural to not feel great about admitting that things are not working like they used to,” says Mary K. Samplaski, MD, a urologist and male infertility specialist at Keck Medicine of USC and assistant professor of clinical urology at the Keck School of Medicine of USC.
 “However, you should get it checked out for several reasons.
 One, ED may represent a more serious underlying condition; two, ED is more common than you think; and three, ED is usually fixable, and men are much happier when this part of their lives is in working order.”

 Call for an Appointment